 If you have never travelled to a less developed country..
 Then No, it's not that safe!

 Do not bring unnecessary valuables, and do not wear expensive jewelry walking around.

 There are armed security in most nice locations, from malls, to banks, to hotels.
-There is a reason for this. over 4 years ago
+There is a reason for this. almost 5 years ago